Prochainezo/iOSbd/README.md

 # iOSbd
 iOSbd is a simple yet practical tool that will allow you to place a persistent backdoor inside of any cydia package desired. iOSbd relies on metasploit for it's payload, and LaunchDaemons for it's persistence. `ios_dump.rb` is a metasploit post module compatible with iOSbd, and can be installed by simply moving it to the `post/osx/gather/` directory.
+Youtube explaination and demo: https://www.youtube.com/watch?v=34VYX57vJm0

 Dependencies
 --------------